Branch No. 8

 1 JAMES (1) LATTA

-Born in No. of Ireland between 1690-1700.
-In winter of 1738 he came to America.
-The vessel was wrecked and his records lost.
-Married:{ His 2nd wife ?}: Mary Alison, a sister of Rev. Francis Alison.
-(The Allison family is prominent in Branch 12 also - may be a connection.) {Please read the end notes}, a noted divine and pastor at New London, Chester Co., Pa.
+Married:{ His 2nd wife ?}: Mary Alison, a sister of Rev. Francis Alison. {Please read the end notes}, a noted divine and pastor at New London, Chester Co., Pa.
 She was born at Lac, Ireland.
 He settled near Elkton, Maryland about 1740 and he and his wife were buried in the Rock Church Presbyterian burial ground near Elkton.
-The children were old enough to make a choice; they did not settle in Maryland with their families -- Mary A. A. Latta Jones, daughter of 11 William S. Latta.
+The children were old enough to make a choice, they did not settle in Maryland with their families -- Mary A. A. Latta Jones, daughter of 11 William S. Latta, born in north of Ireland between 1690-1700.

 Children by first "Unknown wife":